ISISComputingGroup/ibex_developers_manual/Motion-Set-points.md

 * There must be an axis on a motor before you can put a set point on it
 * `motionSetPointsConfigure` requires the number of axes as the final argument
 * The `motionSetPoints.db` has been replaced by `motionSetPointsSingleAxis` or `motionSetPointsDoubleAxis`
+* The index for `AXISX` and `NAMEX` are now zero based, previously they were 1 based

 # Diagram